aws-samples/aws-eda-slurm-cluster/docs/run_jobs.md

 The `sreport` command can be used to generate report from the Slurm database.

-## Other SLURM Commands
+## Other Slurm Commands

-Use `man command` to get information about these less commonly used SLURM commands.
+Use `man command` to get information about these less commonly used Slurm commands.

 | Command     | Description
 |-------------|-------------
 | sacctmgr    | View/modify Slurm account information
-| salloc      | Obtain a slurm job allocation
+| salloc      | Obtain a Slurm job allocation
 | sattach     | Attach to a job step
 | sbcast      | Transmit a file to the nodes allocated to a Slurm job.
 | scrontab    | Manage slurm crontab files